ungive/discord-music-presence/documentation/troubleshooting.md

 - Explorer7

 If you do not know how to do this, see the support channels of the program, ask their GitHub page (if they have one), or reach out to our [Discord server](https://discord-invite.musicpresence.app) if there are no support servers.
+If this did not help, keep reading.

+## Custom ISO installs may interfere
+WIP

+If this did not help, keep reading.

 # If your media player is still not detected